 Transportation in Patapsco Valley State Park

-Driving is the only fully connected way to get around the entirety of Patapsco Valley State Park.
-The park's extensive pathways for biking, hiking, and horseback riding provide several loops and winding trails to take in the scenery but don't allow visitors to access all sections fluidly.
-There are several sections you'll want to visit, while with the aid of all four wheels, before completing your stay.
+Driving is the only fully connected way to get around the entirety of Patapsco Valley State Park since it is so large.
 Typically, being parked at the campgrounds means you won't be getting very far north or south of the park.
-These are two very different "feels".
-The northern end is full of serene surroundings and is a bit quieter - great for hiking.
-The southern end sports all the historic sites and the iconic Swinging Bridge.
+These are two very different feels.
+The northern end is full of serene surroundings and is a bit quieter—great for hiking — the southern end sports all the historic sites and the iconic Swinging Bridge.

 When traveling across the park, guests will find six distinct and unique areas.
 Patapsco Valley State Park's individual sections offer a plethora of services, amenities, and outdoor opportunities.
 With busy seasons come busy crowds; if any areas are full, you can always move on to the next.
 Each holds its own charm and scenic landscape.
 Parking can be found in all main areas of Avalon, Daniels, Hilton, Hollofield, McKeldin, and Pickall.
 Be sure to stop by them all before you see your trip through.

 If you're staying overnight, you'll be parking your rig in Hollofield Campground.
 Parking can be a bit tricky, and somewhat tight for larger hauls.
 The campground hosts are quite gracious and readily assist guests with any issues, so you won't have to go it alone.

 Campgrounds and parking in Patapsco Valley State Park